 Kedleston Group Limited is committed to safeguarding and promoting the welfare of its children and young people and we expect all staff to share this commitment.
 Safeguarding is everyone’s responsibility.
 You will be expected to engage in annual safeguarding training, be familiar with key policies and ensure you know the steps to take should you be made aware of a safeguarding or child protection concern.
 You will remain vigilant and act swiftly if you have concerns about a child and be an appropriate role model for both children and colleagues at all times.

 The successful candidate is required to provide references and will be expected to undertake an enhanced DBS check.
+We will ask you to complete a criminal self-declaration form, and we will conduct online searches for information that is publicly available.
 We are an equal opportunities employer welcoming applications from all sections of the community.
 This post is exempt from the Rehabilitation of Offenders Act 1974 and the amendments to the Exceptions Order 1975, 2013 and 2020.

 We prefer to hire people directly, but we do have a preferred supplier list for when we need a helping hand.
 We'll be in touch directly if we need you!
 Any unsolicited CV’s will be sent at the recruitment agency’s own risk and will be interpreted as ‘gifts’ and we have no liability to you for any fee or otherwise.
 We reserve the right to engage with candidates directly having not, in any way, entered into your terms and conditions for this vacancy.
 By submitting an unsolicited CV to us, or to any member of our staff, you accept these terms as the default position.
 If we require your assistance with any vacancy we will contact you.